 Want to dig deep into Windows settings and make changes to just about its every option?
-Find out below how to edit the registry on Windows and find registry keys, add values and edit data.
+Find out here how to use Regedit to edit the registry on Windows and find registry keys, add values and edit data.

 First, 65,535 Characters of History